haraka/Haraka/docs/plugins/tls.md

 The following settings can be specified in config/tls.ini.

+### key

+Specifies an alternative location for the key file.

+### cert

+Specifies an alternative location for the certificate chain file.

 ### `no_tls_hosts`

 If needed, add this section to the tls.ini file and list any IP ranges that have